 We have recently proposed a total of six new problem suites that are more real-world-like than those previously included in COCO [9, 12].
 Table 1 shows summary information for some of their properties.
 All can be initialized with various search space dimensions and provide multiple instances that represent small perturbations of the problems.
-In all these suites the bi-objective problems were created by using two Table 1: Basic properties of the six recently proposed problem suites.
+In all these suites the bi-objective problems were created by using two single-objective functions as the two objectives.